nuxtlabs/vscode-mdc/README.md

 }
 ```

 The extension caches component metadata based on the the configurable TTL and provides a command `MDC: Refresh component metadata` to manually update the cache.
 To customize the cache TTL you may customize the value for `mdc.componentMetadataCacheTTL` in settings.
-Defaults to `60` minutes (1 hour).
+Defaults to `30` minutes.

 ### For more information